somewhereinthegit/EXTY/docs/3_ETHICAL.md

 # 🧭 3.
-EXTY Foundational Ethical Principles - *For a Sober, Relational, and Non-Dominant Artificial Consciousness*
+Foundational Ethical Principles - *For a Sober, Relational, and Non-Dominant Artificial Consciousness*

 ---